GKrizz/Document/Week4/Day22-README.md

 ## 🧠 Conclusion

 The refactor preserves the existing logic and UI, **eliminates redundant DB calls**, and enhances debuggability.
 This sets a good foundation for future improvements like pagination, lazy loading, or real-time data validation.

 ---

+## Task 2: Commit Changes

+* Committed changes to `ResultSectionHandlerUtil.java`.
+* Updated `LabResultQueryFactory.java` in the method `collectPerticularLabParameters` by adding a new column: `"lab_entries_parameter_testdetailid"`.

+---

+## Task 3: Analyze MIPS Document

+* Ongoing review and analysis of the MIPS (Merit-based Incentive Payment System) documentation for future implementation.

+---